7matic/SPZZ/tpo/cv-parser/README.md

+## Important Notice

+This repository uses Git Large File Storage (LFS) to handle large files.
+To ensure that the repository works properly, you need to have Git LFS installed and set up on your machine.

+Follow these steps:

+1. Download and install Git LFS from the [official website](https://git-lfs.github.com/).
+2. Run `git lfs install` to set up Git LFS.
+3. Run `git lfs pull` to download the large files.

+If you don't follow these steps, some files in the repository will not work correctly.

 ## Building the Application
 Navigate to the directory containing the `docker-compose.yml` file.
 Before running the application, it's important to build the Docker images that the application will use.
 Run: